 Governance and oversight

 We recognise that assurance over our business activities and those of our partners and suppliers is essential.
-Our employees complete mandatory training on competition law compliance, data privacy and the Code of Business Conduct.
-We have also been collaborating with employers across different sectors since 2020 to develop a Governance Officer Apprenticeship Standard in the UK.
+In 2023 our employees completed mandatory training on competition law compliance, data privacy, the Code of Business Conduct, and prevention of facilitation of tax evasion.